dwmson/ARPSpoofingDetector/README.md

 * If a duplicate MAC address is found, it logs the event with the offending MAC address and timestamp in log.txt.

 ## License
 This script is released under the MIT License.
-See the [LICENSE.md](LICENSE.md) file for details.
+See the [LICENSE](LICENSE) file for details.